Judge Of Elections’ Vehicle Stolen With Election Materials Inside, 4 Juveniles In Custody

 By: KDKA-TV News Staff

-PITTSBURGH (KDKA) — Four young people are in custody and law enforcement is looking for a fifth juvenile after investigators say they allegedly stolen the vehicle of a poll worker Tuesday morning in Pittsburgh.
+PITTSBURGH (KDKA) — The 14-year-old niece of an Allegheny County Judge of Elections is facing charges after investigators say she stole her aunt’s vehicle with an elections suitcase inside of it.

-According to Allegheny County officials, important election materials were still inside the vehicle when it was taken.
-The incident delayed the opening of the Pittsburgh 05-05 polling place.
+According to Allegheny County officials, important election materials were inside that suitcase when the car was taken.
+The incident delayed the opening of the Pittsburgh 05-05 polling place this morning.

+Investigators say the vehicle was stolen Monday night in the Hill District and spotted this morning by a Allegheny County sheriff’s deputy in Beltzhoover.
+The sheriff’s deputy chased the vehicle until five people bailed out, all believed to be juveniles.

+Four were captured on foot and the fifth is still at large.

+“From the information we have now, we believe it was a 14-year-old girl who stole a car and her and friends were riding around in it,” Allegheny County Sheriff’s Office Chief Deputy Kevin Kraus said.
+“They picked up more friends, ran out of room, and threw the box in an alleyway in McKees Rocks.”

-Inside, was a suitcase containing election materials, including the poll book, the keys need to open the ballot marking device and scanner and other paperwork and materials.
+The suitcase contained the poll book, the keys need to open the ballot marking device and scanner and other paperwork and materials.

 It did not contain any ballots.